Day 1

 Credits: 2 CPECS®

-Precision Medicine – Session chair: T. Ozben (Turkey)
+Precision Medicine – Session chairs: R. Abu Seir (USA), T. Ozben (Turkey)

 Multi-omics profiling in the era of cancer Precision Medicine – T. Ozben (Turkey)